 It was extremely warm inside the glass structure, sweat began to trickle down her neck as Delphinia gazed in awe.
 "These were all his?"
 She asked incredulously.

-The wrinkled guide nodded, pushing aside a Phoenix Palm.
-"He was a bit eccentric, saying his life dream was to have his own rainforest."
+The wrinkled guide nodded, pushing aside a leafy Phoenix Palm.
+"He was a bit eccentric, saying his life dream was to have a personal rainforest."

-"Well it looks like he succeeded."
-Delphinia muttered as they wandered further into the dense foliage.
+"Well, it certainly looks like he succeeded," Delphinia muttered as they wandered further into the dense foliage.
 "Are most of these from the Amazon?
 I've never seen some of these species before."
 She rubbed her eyes, feeling a bit tired from the long drive.

 Scratching her head, Gladys shrugged.
 "I have no idea.
 He'd bring back seeds from his travels and grow whatever took his fancy."